Regulating a Dysregulated Nervous System: How Psychotherapy Can Support Those Living with Chronic Health Conditions that Lead to Dysautonomia

 • Reproductive function continues to be suppressed

 With Dysautonomia, your body can stay stuck in these states with the above listed symptoms existing chronically.
-The body can easily default to these states even when no real danger is present, which leads to chronic physical symptoms including GI disorders, hormonal imbalances, fatigue and cognitive dysfunction, further chronic pain and inflammation even beyond the baseline of these disorders, and then the cycle continues.
+The body responds the same as it would to a life threatening situation, even when no real danger is present.
 When your nervous system gets stuck in chronic sympathetic arousal or dorsal vagal shutdown, it creates a self-reinforcing loop that can gradually worsen over time.
 Below is an example of the vicious cycle of dysautonomia:

 1. Initial Trigger (Stress, Illness, Pain Flare, Trauma, Injury)